benlaverriere/dotfiles/README.md

 ## QMK

+- `script/qmk.sh` and maybe other setup via Homebrew
 - `qmk configure` and `qmk flash`
 - Using a weekly build of Plover until 4.0 is released and casked